On H List of Movie Reviews

 HisGirl

-2/21: Having first seen Billy Wilder's remake of The Front Page and then the original, His Girl Friday has positives and negatives, but it's been more of the latter.
+2/21: Having first seen Billy Wilder's remake of The Front Page and then the original, His Girl Friday has both positives and negatives, but it's been more of the latter.

-The 1931 version of The Front Page is a boring movie to sit through.
-I said in my other review that over 5,000 words should be cut out.
-Charles Lederer (and Ben Hecht who's uncredited) did the correct thing by redoing more than half of the screenplay while cutting down the volume and retaining most of the concepts.
-The result is: lightning fast modern dialogue that's often overlapping.
+The 1931 version is a boring movie to sit through.
+I said in my other review that over 5,000 words should've been cut out.
+Charles Lederer (and Ben Hecht who's uncredited) did the correct thing by redoing more than half of the screenplay while reducing the volume of words and retaining most of the concepts.
+The result is: lightning-fast modern dialogue that's often overlapping.

-The biggest problem is the middle which starts after Cary Grant's disappearance until he's at the press room inside the criminal courts building.
+The biggest problem is the middle which begins after Cary Grant's disappearance until he's at the press room inside the criminal courts building.
 It's the tedium of The Front Page all over again.
 Nothing works, and I'm simply bored, feeling stuck with a play.
-Then, Cary Grant is back, and it's unbelievable how much he changes everything.
+Then, Cary Grant is back, and it's unbelievable to see how much he changes everything.
 Hence, lots of credit go to him for making the film work.